 Take note that Deserve will need to connect to your bank account to verify your balance.
 If you have privacy or security concerns this might worry you, but it seems logical because Deserve bases its decision on more than just an applicant’s credit history.

 The Deserve Edu card is designed for college students, including international students.
-It provides 1% cash back for every purchase and includes a statement credit for an Amazon Prime Student membership.
+It provides 1% cash back for every purchase and an Amazon Prime intro bonus.

 Cardholders may receive the following perks with their new Deserve Mastercard credit card: